 Majoring in nonviolence

-Students wishing to design their own interdepartmental major that focuses on nonviolence should consult with the Co-Directors of the Program.
+Students wishing to design their own interdepartmental major that focuses on nonviolence should consult with the director of the program.

 Students may pursue a minor in nonviolence through an already-approved course of study.